kzmfhm/currency-converter/README.md

 # A currency converter web app with api fetching!

-# ⭐️Support
+# ⭐️⭐️Support
-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project helped you!!